Introducing the all-new and spacious Mercedes-Benz GLA

-We did manage to spend some time behind the wheel of the new GLA.
+While we did manage to spend some time behind the wheel of the new GLA, it was brief.
 Our time with it was however very limited since Mercedes had an extensive lineup of SUVs for us to drive.
 We are eagerly waiting to get our hands on the test vehicle and will report back with our road test.

 Mercedes-Benz GLA 200 R674 000

 Mercedes-Benz GLA 200d R710 000